mrtruongminh/aws-fem/content/09 - Route 53.md

 - Click on **Request a certificate**.
 - Keep the radio button set to **Request a public certificate**.
 - Type in all of the domains you want covered by the certificate.
-- Don't ignore the blue banner along the top telling you that you need to take further action.
+- Don't ignore the red banner along the top telling you that you need to take further action.
 - Hit the button that says **Create records in Route 53**.
 - Hit **Create records**.